tanush-r/SmartHRM/.github/ISSUE_TEMPLATE/task.md

 ---
-name: Feature Request Template
+name: Task Template
-about: Template for tracking new feature implementation
+about: Template for tracking all tasks
 labels: enhancement
 ---